TimFelixBeyer/ScoreTransformer/README.md

 This is an upgraded implementation of the score similarity metric introduced in http://www.dollos.it/assets/pdf/ismir2017.pdf and further extended in https://arxiv.org/abs/2112.00355.

 Changes:
-- Sped up alignment procedure using `numba`
+- Much faster alignment procedure using `numba`
 - Added support for expressions and ornaments
 - Only compute metrics for notes (not rests)
 - Unroll repeats